 Confused and upset

 My next door neighbor knew about my work, in part, because she too is a therapist.
-Many years ago I had worked with two families where I had treated an incest offender.
+Many years ago she had worked with two families where I had treated an incest offender.
 She told me other neighbors were confused and upset about the prospect of having high risk child molesters living in their neighborhood.
 She’d wondered if I would be willing to help out.

 I talked with several of the neighbors by phone and we scheduled a Saturday morning meeting in the living room of a house across the street from where these two offenders lived.
 In the meantime, I had left many phone messages with the community corrections officer (that’s what we call probation officers in this state) of the one man who was still under supervision with the Department of Corrections.
 It is my impression the probation officer didn’t quite know what to do with my telephone request.
 When I was finally able to reach her and explain my role, she agreed to pass my name and phone number on to the man she supervised.

 Neighbors having that uncomfortable conversation with each other…

 At the Saturday morning meeting of the neighbors, the only specific information I had about the two offenders was the information on the Seattle Police Department flier.
 I learned one fellow had convictions in 1981 and again in 1991 for molesting boys.
 The other man had been convicted of molesting two girls.
 He also had some property and assault convictions.
 They had both participated in and completed the inpatient (prison based) sex offender treatment program and the follow-up, community based program operated by the state Department of Corrections.
 So, I was able to tell my neighbors what that meant, what these two men should have learned and what they should be doing if they were following through on the sorts of risk reduction strategies they had been encouraged to implement.